jay-j/golden-sun-manip/notes.md

 - full screengrab; reduce data required using SVD? as output; the action space:
 - which button to push: d-pad (4), a button (1).
 B button?
 Idea is that training might be more feasible actually by reducing the action space.

+# Getting the Last of the Battle Menu stuff

+Need to orient inside 0x03....

+Find where the djinn thing is inside RAM.

+Knowing the size of the 0x3wram, get a snapshot that's a bunch of memory before and after that?
+Compare where it is to the bounds of memory map.

+2022-07-18 2038
+- PID is 9481
+- WRAM is 0x6ca7ba0   0x6 ca 7b a0
+- Array of 4 bytes.
+But memory in my computer is 8 bytes (64 bit)

+Some lines from the `$ cat /proc/9481/maps` 016b0000-05b66000 rw-p 00000000 00:00 0
+06a10000-07435000 rw-p 00000000 00:00 0                                  [heap]

+WRAM is found by looking at a magic address inside that 0x016b0000 block, which contains a pointer to WRAM.

+Looking 8 bytes before and after the adddress of WRAM gives addresses nearby where I'm interested in.

+This looks promising: 0x01983a10 (the pointer after wram) points to 0x06c6f450 which is 0x38750 before WRAM.
+This is big enough to store all the stuff I've seen for the battle menu.

+Here, looking for the minor count of djinn gives memory address 0x6c7713c.
+That is chip_wram + 0x7cec.
+And the major count of djinn gives memory address 0x6c770e8.
+That is chip_wram + 0x7C98.

+Finally, the target selection is at 0x6c770dc.
+That is chip_wram + 0x7C8C.

+Success.